anutron/mootools-depender/README.md

 File System Caching vs Other Options
 ------------------------------------
-As noted above, the PHP version of this application caches files to disk.
+As noted above, the PHP version of this application caches files to disk (update: but also now supports memchace).
 Reading these files from the disk is not the best way to cache them.
 Every request still has to compute which items you need and check the local disk to see if the file exists.
 If it does php reads that file and sends it to the browser.
 There are other caching systems that are far more performant (such as [memcached](http://www.danga.com/memcached/) for example) that you may wish to consider.
 Unless you are using the system to lazy load content, you might consider downloading the built file and linking to it directly (just as if you'd downloaded it from [mootools.net](http://mootools.net) for example).
 For sites that do not have to support excessively large volumes of traffic you'll probably be fine just including the scripts directly from the builder (i.e. a script tag that links to "/depender/build.php?requireLibs=mootools-core").
 The Django version of the application caches to memory and is much faster and more suited for live deployment.

 The Builder Interface
 ---------------------